Food Processing and Manufacturing Industry in Northern Colorado

 In adjacent counties, Boulder serves as a hub for natural and special-diet food manufacturing, which enhances the overall ecosystem for innovative food product development.

-NAICS CODES IN CLUSTER
+NAICS CODES IN THE FOOD MANUFACTURING INDUSTRY

 - Animal Foods